24th March 2020

 Lying in the mountains, at an altitude of 500 m over the sea level, Kandy was the capital of the last generation of Sri Lanka`s kings until it fell into the hands of British in 1815.
 However, this delightful old highland town is known more for its cultural and spiritual importance rather than its history, and Buddhists from all over the world come specifically to visit the Temple of the Tooth, the Dalada Maligawa.

-When in Kandy, make sure you take a train journey to Ella, it is one of the most memorable train journeys in the world.
+Kandy is a must on our places to visit in Sri Lanka.
+When visiting, make sure you take a train journey to Ella, it is one of the most memorable train journeys in the world.
 Find out more here >

 The Kelani River provides access to some of the most exhilarating white water rafting in Sri Lanka.
 Flowing through a landscape of wild rocky gorges, the river provides some dramatic adrenaline fuelled fun for experts and beginners alike.